Share your Haida Gwaii Experience with us

 SGang Gwaay (Ninstints, Anthony Island)

 Before visiting Gwaii Haanas, independent travellers without a tour guide licensed by Gwaii Haanas, must make a reservation and pay an all inclusive entry fee.
-The daily fees for 2011 are under $20 for adults.
 All visitors are required to attend an orientation at least once every 3 years.
 Visitor trip permits are issued at the orientations.
 Make your reservation by calling the Gwaii Haanas Administration Office at 1-877-559-8818.